mapbender/mapbender-documentation/en/book/installation/systemrequirements.rst

 * OpenSSL
 * For development, particular the phantomjs helper, you need also the BZ2 extension. (php-bz2)

-Suse SLES:
-* For SLES and PHP 7 you also need also install php7-zlib separately.
+For Suse SLES and PHP 7 you also have to install (extra packages in SLES):
+* php7-zlib
+* php7-fileinfo

 PHP 7